 When a company entitles an individual to sell that company’s products and services for a particular amount, it is called franchising.
 There are various factors that decide the success and failure of a franchise and its franchisee (an individual who owns a franchise).
 It is not just about taking a brand to the people but also about doing it the right way.
 Therefore, it is essential to know everything about franchising before taking a plunge into the venture.

 Before taking up a franchise, there are certain franchising facts you need to be familiar with.
-More about Basics of franchising:
+Read more about Basics of franchising below:

 Here are the top 4 facts you must know about franchising.